 Perceive the fighting scenario

-- Present (sensory stimuli) – What instantly tells us hearing, touch, sight (etc.)
+- Present (sensory stimuli) – What instantly hearing, touch, sight (etc.) tell us

-- Past (spatial memory) – The mental map (read The most important skill in combat) describing the positions of entities and their eventual movements / interactions inside the scenario (especially those that are already started and that cannot be stopped, like a man that is falling)
+- Past (spatial memory) – The mental map (read The most important skill in combat) describing the positions of the active entities and their eventual movements / interactions inside the scenario (especially those that are already started and that cannot be stopped, like a man that is falling)

-- Future (logic) – The limits that our reason and experience may impose on what may or may not happen (there are events possible, probable and absolutely impossible, the capability to instantly identify them can reduce the complexity of the context
+- Future (logic) – The limits that our reason and experience may usefully impose on what may or may not happen; there are events possible, probable and absolutely impossible, the capability to instantly identify them can reduce the complexity of the context

-We rarely have the opportunity to rely on one of these tools so we must learn to make them work always and in any case in harmony.
-In a clash, it is not improbable to be a victim of perceptive disorders such as:
+We rarely have the opportunity to rely at 100% on one of the tools we have mentioned before so we must learn to make them work always and in any case together.

 - Sweating, swelling or bleeding that blur our visual